 A common design

 “There is a design common to all things, plants, trees, animals, men, and it is with this design that one must be in consonance” (Henri Matisse).

 The “common design” of which Matisse speaks is what binds and unites all things despite their apparent diversity.
 How to “draw” such an idea?
 Cézanne suggested tracing the variety we see in nature to constant forms such as the cone, the cylinder and the sphere.
 Mondrian finds in the perpendicular relationship a way to express a common design: “The orthogonal position plastically expresses the immutable; the rhythm of the composition expresses the relative.”.

 Expressing the multiple with the widest variation of the same thing (the perpendicular relationship) allows the changeable to be traced back to something more constant.
 By endlessly varying the relationship between horizontals and verticals and increasing this variety with the continuous alternation of the three primary colors, painting can evoke the multiplicity present in nature without getting lost in it.
-Each form (slightly more horizontal or vertical, now of one color and now of another) evokes in fact the widest diversity but all forms share the same intimate nature (the perpendicular relationship and the three primary colors).
+Each form (slightly more horizontal or vertical, now of one color and now of another) suggests in fact the widest diversity but all forms share the same intimate nature (the perpendicular relationship and the three primary colors).
 Also in nature each living form is different from the others but they all share the same basic properties.